 Part way through blending, you may have to pause to shake the blender to get out the air bubble and add a tablespoon of spring water (it depends on how many frozen ingredients you had to use).

 Later on, as you become accustomed to green smoothies – and if you’re feeling brave – you can experiment with including small amounts of the advanced ingredients such as cilantro, dandelion greens, and beet stems.
 But I suggest never having the advanced ingredients more than 3 days in a row.
-Please be careful and reverent in your approach, and I invite you to ask your doctor his or her opinion first.
+Please be careful in your approach, and I invite you to ask your doctor his or her opinion first.

 Another advanced strategy is to remove all fruit (except a bit of lime juice) from your smoothie.
 This lowers the fructose content and makes your shake even healthier (if you’re new to green smoothies, though, you will probably want the fruit, and then you can taper-down gradually over time).